ngalaiko/galaiko.rocks/src/lib/posts/blog/no-more-tracking.md

 ---
 title: 'No more tracking'
-date: 2022-11-30T22:41:00+01:00
+date: 2022-12-30T22:41:00+01:00
 section: 'blog'
 ---

-i do not wish to know which movies i've seen last year. or how many steps i've walked last month. i do not care which artist i've listened to the most.
+i do not wish to know which movies i've seen last year. or how many steps i've walked last month. i do not care which artist i've listened to the most. i've removed all bookmarks and do not plan to use it again.
-'my favorite places' list in the map app is now empty.

-an lru cache which is my memory provides me with perfectly good suggestions of eigher of those things.
+accumulating useless information like that only stresses me and is not useful at all. i usually rememeber what i actually liked and will use that from now on.

-still, some journaling i consider important. like keeping a [ledger](https://hledger.org) of my financial history - that is useful sometimes.
+still, some journaling i consider important. like keeping a [ledger](https://hledger.org) of my financial history - that is useful.